good-ware/js-log/README.md

 ### both

-message and 'context' are shallow copied and combined into a new object called 'both.'
-If message's keys overlap with those in 'context,' 'context' is logged separately; both log entries will have the same groupId meta value.
+message and 'data' are shallow copied and combined into a new object called 'both.'
+If message's keys overlap with those in 'data,' 'data' is logged separately; both log entries will have the same groupId meta value.

 ### Errors